muldjord/leddy/README.md

 $ sudo systemctl start leddy
 ```
 And that's it!
 If you have the Unicorn Hat HD or Ubercorn Hat installed, it should start running on it.

-## TODO
-* Make weather scene specific (set city in xml) instead of global.
-So you can have several weather scenes, each with its own city